 stomach ulcer, or a history of stomach or intestinal bleeding;

 It is not known whether Namzaric will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether donepezil and memantine passes into breast milk or if it could harm a nursing baby.
+It is not known whether Namzaric passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.